alpacahq/user-docs/content/market-data/_index.md

 ### Our Data Provider and Terms of Usage

 Consolidated market data is provided by third-party data vendor [Polygon](https://polygon.io/).
-Please note that this data is currently only available to customers who can affirm their Non-Professional Subscriber status.
+Please note that this data is currently only available to customers who affirm their **Non-Professional Subscriber** status.
 During the account opening process, customers are directed through the data agreement, which is an agreement between the customer and Polygon.